sitrox/workhorse/README.md

    by scheduling the job before knowing whether the current run will succeed.
    Proceed down this path at your own peril!)

-   *Example:* A job that takes 5 seconds to run and is set to reschedule itself after 10 minutes is started at 12:00 sharp.
-After one hour it will be set to execute at 13:00:30 at the earliest.
+   *Example:* A job that takes 5 seconds to run and reschedules itself every 10 minutes.
+If started at 12:00 sharp, after one hour it will execute at 13:00:30 at the earliest due to cumulative execution time.

    In its most basic form, the `perform` method of a job would look as follows: